resibots/blackdrops/docs/basic_tutorial.md

 - `./waf configure --exp blackdrops`
 - `./waf --exp blackdrops -j4`

-If there's no error, you should be able to run your scenario: `./build/exp/blackdrops/src/tutorials/planar_arm_graphic -m 5000 -r 5 -n 10 -e 1 -u -b 5`
+If there's no error, you should be able to run your scenario: `./build/exp/blackdrops/src/tutorials/planar_arm_graphic -m -1 -r 1 -n 10 -e 1 -u -s -b 5`

 If you are having trouble with completing some parts of the tutorial, you can check the `src/tutorials/planar_arm_finished.cpp` file.